Love Come Down

 "Love Come Down" is a song written by American musician Kashif.
-It was recorded by American singer Evelyn King for her fifth album Get Loose (1982).
+It was recorded by American singer Evelyn King for her fifth album, Get Loose (1982).
 "Love Come Down" was released in July 1982 by RCA Records as the lead single from Get Loose.
 In the United States, it reached number one on the Billboard Black Singles and Hot Dance/Disco charts and number 17 on the Billboard Hot 100.
-It also cracked the top 20 on the charts in several other countries as well.
+It also cracked the top 20 on the charts in several other countries, including number seven in the United Kingdom.

 A reggae version of the song by Jamaican singer Barry Biggs hit the top-five in the Netherlands in 1983.
 The song was a UK Top 40 hit in 1994 when covered by British singer Alison Limerick.
 In 2013, The Saturdays released a cover of the song as a B-side to single "Disco Love".
 In 2014, Liam Keegan released a version of "Love Come Down" featuring vocalist Julia Schlippert.
 Jess Glynne also performed a cover of the song on the 2015–16 edition of Jools' Annual Hootenanny.

-In 2014, "Love Come Down" has been placed on Bruce Pollock's list of The 7,500 Most Important Songs of 1944-2000.
+Critical reception

+"Love Come Down" was widely praised upon its release and in later years.
+Brian Chin of Billboard magazine praised "Love Come Down" for a "strong Kashif hook, and a cutting King vocal performance".
+Cash Box was also complimentary: "Ultra-smooth, sleek keyboard textures combine with a bobbing bass and handclap rhythm for maximum danceability..."

+Justin M. Kantor of All Music Guide praised the song composition in a 2003 review, for "romantic lyrics and celestial keyboard layerings against a steady funk beat".
+For BBC Music, Daryl Easlea called the song "simply life-affirming, upbeat and zestful; a great record from an era when there was strong competition on the dancefloor."
+Ivy Nelson of Pitchfork Media regarded the song "potentially the defining statement of post-disco R&B".

+In 2014, Bruce Pollock ranked "Love Come Down" among the most important songs from 1944 to 2000.